Online Academy Conditions of Sale

 ONLINE ACADEMY: means the sales and fulfilment service provided by UCEM Courses limited.

 VLE: means the Moodle platform where access to COURSE material is provided.

-COURSE: means any; self-managed or tutor supported online training course, workshop, event, seminar and or CPD event provided by UCEM Courses Limited (UCEM) where the DELEGATE is attending online or in person;
+COURSE: means any; self-managed or tutor supported online training course, workshop, event, seminar and or CPD event provided by UCEM here the DELEGATE is attending online or in person;

-PERSONAL DATA: refers to all data collected at contract, during the normal operation of the Course, during feedback provided by DELEGATE
+PERSONAL DATA: refers to all data collected at contract, during the normal operation of the COURSE, during feedback provided by the DELEGATE